-With regard to the lighting / illumination of the advertisement section of the proposed Street Hub, the proposed usage for the screens has been set in accordance with Transport for London's (TfL) policy document - Guidance for Digital Roadside Advertising and Proposed Best Practice (Appendix N).
+With regard to the lighting / illumination of the advertisement section of the proposed Street Hub, the proposed usage for the screens has been set in accordance with Transport for London's (TfL) policy document - Guidance for Digital Roadside Advertising and Proposed Best Practice (Appendix O).
+The TFL guide specifically relates to the proposal, whereas the IPL guidance does not and therefore should not be afforded the same material weight.
 In particular, the TFL guide states that 'Static digital advertising is likely to be acceptable in locations where static advertising exists or would be accepted.'